andreipfeiffer/css-in-js/README.md

 - 🟠 need additional editor plugin for highlight & language service
 - 🟠 has types on DT, but not sure if/how they help, as there isn't any library API to use (or very minimal)
 - 🟠 no utilities
-- 🟠 bundles styles even if they are not used in component
+- 🟠 bundles all defined styles even if they are not used in component
 - ✅ out-of-the-box support with Next.js
+- ✅ has a minimal API, so it has a low learning curve
 - ✅ full CSS support apparently
 - ✅ styles on element/tags like `button` are automatically scoped (unique class names are added)
 - ✅ can get generated `className`, or `styles` object (but it contains an entire React component, with all the static & dynamic styles)